 The most important advice I can impart about a trip here comes at this moment…try everything you’re offered, even if you don’t think you’re going to like it because…

-Surprise 3: You Can Make Ice Cream From Some Really Weird Stuff!
+You Can Make Ice Cream Really Weird!

 Graziolio’s reputation as one of the most creative ice cream blenders out there means you’re going to come across flavour combinations that are going to surprise you and you may think ‘urgh’ but try them.